Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: 100 pc white dwarf samples

 \subsubsection{4MOST}

 The 4-metre Multi-Object Spectroscopic Telescope (4MOST) is a project by the European Southern Observatory to provide the VISTA telescope with a fibre-fed spectroscopic survey facility, with first light in October 2025.
 The aim is to provide complementary data for large scale sky surveys such as \textit{Gaia}, Euclid, and PLATO.
 With the knowledge that 4MOST plans to survey most of the southern sky, we can begin to predict the data to be obtained.
-4MOST will survey all RA values, but will be limited to between 5 to $-$70 degrees in Dec.
+4MOST will survey all RA values, but will be limited to between 5 to $-$80 degrees in Dec.
 The expected and simulated footprint of the 4MOST sample can be seen at the bottom of Fig.\,\ref{fig:footprints}.

 The 4MOST 100PC sub-survey (PI Tremblay), within the S3 - Milky Way Bulge and Disk Low Resolution Survey (4MIDABLE-LR) survey \citep{4MIDABLE}, is dedicated to obtaining optical medium-resolution ($R \approx$ 5000) spectra of $\approx$200\,000 \textit{Gaia}-selected main-sequence stars and $\approx$8000 white dwarfs within the 4MOST footprint and 100\,pc of the Sun.
 One goal of the survey is to compare the SFH derived from stars and white dwarfs, and calibrate stellar ages.
 There is also a 4MOST white dwarf sub-survey (PIs Tremblay/Gentile Fusillo) set to observe white dwarfs at all distances.
-Both sub-surveys have a magnitude limit of $G < 19.5$, and aim for a signal-to-noise of 30 at 4500\,\AA.
+The aim is for a signal-to-noise (S/N) of 30 at 4500\,\AA\ for $G < 18.5$\,mag, and a S/N of 15 at $18.5 < G < 19.5$.
+4MOST will observe even fainter targets from its ancillary catalogue, but we use an effective $G=19.5$\,mag cut-off corresponding to high-quality (high S/N) data.